 Scrum is a framework designed to help teams deal with complexity and deliver value in an empirical way.
 But what counts as “value” — and how it is inspected and adapted — depends on your context.
-One often overlooked aspect is your Growth Strategy: the way your organization creates adoption and expands its products in the market.
+One often overlooked aspect is your Growth Strategy: the way your organization creates adoption and expands its presence in the market.

-In this article, I’ll explore how three common growth models — Product-Led, Marketing-Led, and Sales-Led — shape the way Scrum feels in practice.
+In this article, I’ll explore how three common growth strategies — Product-Led, Marketing-Led, and Sales-Led — shape the way Scrum feels in practice.
 Indeed, while the framework itself is the same, the evidence of value, the stakeholders involved, and the feedback loops often differ.

-Three Growth Models
+Three Growth Strategies

 Product-Led Growth (PLG)